sbmlteam/libSBML-dependencies/README.md

 Usage
 -----

 This project contains one primary [CMAKE](http://www.cmake.org/) script, that will build all libraries.
 So all that will be required would be the normal step, of creating a build dir, and then calling `cmake` for building.
-To make this process even easier there are a number of batch files, to aid in the process:

-	createNinja32_vs10.bat
-	createNinja32_vs11.bat
-	createNinja32_vs12.bat
-	createNinja32_vs9.bat
-	createNinja64_vs10.bat
-	createNinja64_vs11.bat
-	createNinja64_vs12.bat
-	createNinja64_vs9.bat
-	createNMake.bat
-	createNMakeVS11.bat
-	createWin64.bat
-	createWin64Debug.bat
-	createWin64vs11.bat

 ### _Libraries_